Azrxel/Obsidian-Vault/COMNET/CCNA2/Module 1 - Basic Device Configuration.md

   Port speed can then be understood by the light associated with each port
 - Power over Ethernet LED (<span style="color:rgb(255, 82, 241)">PoE</span>): Present if the switch supports PoE.
   Indicates the PoE status on the switch
-- The MODE button is used to move between the different modes - STAT, DUPLEX, SPEED, & PoE
+- The MODE button is used to move between the different modes - <mark class="hltr-cyan">STAT</mark>, DUPLEX, SPEED, & PoE